-Yes, a brand designer can be a good graphic designer.
+Yes, a brand designer can be a good graphic designer or logotype designer.
 This is because brand designers typically have more experience with logo design and identity creation.
 Many times graphic designers and brand designers work in the same industry and have similar clients (though the stage in the process is different).

 Additionally, many brand designers start off their careers as graphic designers and have a solid knowledge of graphic design, and are active members of the creative industry.

-And the results are quite remarkable!
+Purposeful brand designs like these help boost brand recognition as time goes on.
 Check out some of my client's results to feast your eyes!